sdiehl28/tutorial-website/content/projects/titanic/titanic04.md

 * Demonstrated one hot encoding for Sex and Embarked
 * Measured the new model's accuracy and found it was much better (80.0% vs 70.9%).

-The folowing boxplot shows the 10 cross validated scores for this iteration and the previous iteration.
+The following boxplot shows the 10 cross validated scores for this iteration and the previous iteration.
 <img src='/images/4_vs_3.png'>

-The scores are very much improved.
+The scores were slightly improved.
 Encoding the Sex and Embarked variables as dummy variables and then including these features in the model, allowed for a significantly better model.

 #### Next

 Now that all the variables that are "easy" to make use of, have been used.
-The improvement noted in the [first iteration](/projects/titanic/titanic01) will be tried.
+The possible extracted features noted in the [first iteration](/projects/titanic/titanic01) will be tried.

-##### The Next notebook has not yet been written